weknowtraining/.github/pull_request_template.md

 Link to and explain the relationship with any PRs in other repos.
 Use GitHub autolink references: `weknowtraining/venom#1234`

+- If this PR actually depends on the other, use `Depends on weknowtraining/venom#1234`
+- If this PR relates to another PR, but must be merged first, use `Relates to weknowtraining/venom#1234`

+DO NOT DEVIATE FROM THE FORMAT.

 [More information on autolink references](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/autolinked-references-and-urls)

 Common situations that should be noted: